One of Richfield's greenest community events!

 Boomerang Bags: The Richfield Farmers Market has teamed up with community members to create free reusable shopping bags, called Boomerang Bags.
 These bags will be distributed at the Richfield Farmers Market to help reduce the use of plastic bags.
 Boomerang Bags are free, reusable, and shareable shopping bags made by community members for all of the community to use.
 Boomerang Bag sewing bees will be held on the second Saturday of each month, 11:00 am – 3:00 pm at Mainstreet Village.
 If you have any questions or want to get involved, please contact Alyssa Kellas at 612-861-9363, or sewing bee leader, Anne, at 612-965-8738.

-Tote Bag Donations: The Richfield Farmers Market is collecting reusable cloth bag donations at the Richfield Community Center to use at the Richfield Farmers Market.
+Tote Bag Donations: The Richfield Farmers Market is collecting and distributing reusable cloth bag donations at the Richfield Farmers Market.

 Organics Recycling: Starting Summer 2019, the Farmers Market will have Organics Recycling collection on-site for vendors and customers at the weekly markets.
 This will help divert organic and compostable waste from the landfill!